 Trim Level Breakdown

 GMC offers the Yukon in SLE, SLT and Denali trims.
-Equipment for the latter has not yet been detailed.

 The Yukon SLE comes standard with cloth upholstery, an IntelliLink infotainment system with eight-inch touchscreen, an 4.2-inch instrument cluster info screen, an AM/FM/CD/SiriusXM/HD radio Bose stereo system with AUX and USB inputs, Bluetooth connectivity, a rearview camera, front and rear parking assist, power-adjustable front seats, a leather-wrapped steering wheel with audio and cruise controls, remote keyless entry, remote start, power windows and locks, cruise control, automatic tri-zone climate control, a 110-volt power outlet, five auxiliary 12-volt power outlets, heated exterior mirrors, a tilt steering wheel, fog lights, auto on/off windshield wipers, a locking rear differential and 18-inch alloy wheels.